 Periods of coverage:

-If you are a new graduate student or have recently rejoined the plan, please remember that although you are also covered for the above periods, it takes 5-6 weeks for Green Shield to have all the new student information.
-Until the opt-out deadline passes, keep your receipts for reimbursement.
+If you are a new full-time graduate student or recently rejoined the plan, please remember that although you are also covered for the above periods, it takes 6-7 weeks for Green Shield Canada to have all the new students’ information.
+Until then, please keep all of your receipts for reimbursement.
 Shortly after that time, you should be able to avail of direct billing for most services.